Yoshemith/Mercado_Liebre/README.md

 Mercado Liebre clone web page for Web Development practice.

-This a Website was made using HTML, CSS, JS , NodeJs & Express.
+This Website was made using HTML, CSS, JS , NodeJs & Express.

 ## Deploy en Heroku
 You can see the result here: